-Contractors working on the SBVC or CHC campus must meet all regulatory requirements established in T8CCR5193.
+Contractors working on either campus must meet all regulatory requirements established in T8CCR5193.

 Additionally, all SBCCD employees have the right to refuse to perform work where the employee feels unsafe or where specified safe working procedures are not adequate or understood, and to refuse to perform any activity where safe work procedures outlined in the BBP and/or other health and safety-related documents are not being followed.